trifectatechfoundation/trifectatech-website/content/blog/zlib-rs stable API.md

 We've added functions like `gzread`, `gzwrite` and many others to the `libz-rs-sys` API.
 These were already available in `libz-rs-sys-cdylib`, and have now been promoted.
 They are still behind the `gz` feature, so enable that if you need these functions.
 Most of the `gz*` functions were implemented by [@brian-pane](https://github.com/brian-pane).

 In addition, we've implemented several other missing functions (like `inflateBack`), so that we're now fully compatible with the zlib and zlib-ng public API.

+## Thank yous

+For completing this final milestone we thank all the contributors, specifically [@brian-pane](https://github.com/brian-pane), and the [Sovereign Tech Fund](https://www.sovereign.tech/) for investing in the API stabilization.

 ## What's next